FlaviaR/Konami-Madness/README.md

 For more information on how to translate your desired code to ASCII, visit: https://simple.wikipedia.org/wiki/ASCII

 TO DO:
- - fix position generation of each div (reduce overflow out of screen)
- - add animations
  - add different results to inputting different codes